LukeDowell/flash-chords/README.md

 that care can register and receive notifications any time a music event is received.
 I hope this will let me write tests without the emulator at all, and instead let me do things like "C2, E2, G2" received and map that to a C+ chord.
 It's tempting to look for some sort of package that can handle this mapping but I think I will learn more if I do it myself.

+Alright after playing with the midi api type definitions, looks like it's all byte / int buffers coming out of the MIDI events.
+I also learned that React renders at least twice by default in strict mode in an attempt to uncover issues, so I am going to spend some time properly setting up all the hooks / update dependencies so that no longer happens since it's causing the event listeners to the MIDI port to be added twice.